 In November 2021, the U.S. Department of Housing and Urban Development (HUD) announced it was awarding Oregon $422 million in

-Community Development Block Grant Disaster Recovery (CDBG-DR) funds for recovery efforts in response to the 2020 Labor Day Fires.
-Administered by Oregon Housing and Community Services, this money will pay for new programs to help individuals, households, and communities continue to recover.
+Community Development Block Grant Disaster Recovery (CDBG-DR) funds for recovery efforts in response to the 2020 Labor Day Fires and Straight-line Winds (2020 fires).
+Administered by Oregon Housing and Community Services (OHCS), this money will pay for new programs to help individuals, households, and communities continue to recover.
 This effort, which is called ReOregon, will provide new permanent housing in the areas most impacted by the fires.
+The

 Assistance available now for wildfire recovery

 On Sept.
-30, HUD approved Oregon Housing and Community Services' ReOregon Action Plan, which describes how the state will spend the $422 million of federal funding to support recovery from the 2020 Labor Day Fires in Clackamas, Douglas, Jackson, Klamath, Lane, Lincoln, Linn, and Marion counties.
-The goal of the program is that all fire-impacted individuals and households have equitable access to the resources necessary to be housed safely, sustainably, permanently, affordably and in their housing of choice.
+30, 2022, HUD approved Oregon Housing and Community Services' ReOregon Action Plan, which describes how the state will spend the funds to support recovery in Clackamas, Douglas, Jackson, Klamath, Lane, Lincoln, Linn, and Marion counties.
+The goal of the program is that all fire-impacted individuals and households have equitable access to the resources necessary to be housed safely, sustainably, permanently, affordably, and in their housing of choice.

-The plan was written with an explicit concern for—and implementation will be guided by—the particular needs of the many members of the Latino/a/x community of Jackson County who have suffered many of the greatest impacts of this disaster and face particular hurdles in recovery.
-There are no citizenship or residency requirements and OHCS will seek opportunities to partner with (and fund) culturally specific, community-based organizations to support survivors through application and recovery processes.
+The Action Plan was written with an explicit concern for—and implementation will be guided by—the particular needs of the many members of the Latino/a/e community of Jackson County who have suffered many of the greatest impacts of this disaster and face particular hurdles in recovery.
+There are no citizenship or residency requirements for ReOregon programs and OHCS will seek opportunities to partner with (and fund) culturally specific, community-based organizations to support survivors through application and recovery processes.